Robert Sink: Early career

-Sink later took assignments in Puerto Rico (1929, 65th Infantry Regiment), at the Army Chemical Warfare School (1932), at Fort Meade (1932), 34th Infantry Regiment, with the Civilian Conservation Corps (1933) at McAlevys Fort, Pennsylvania, and returned to the 34th Infantry Regiment before heading off to attend the United States Army Infantry School at Fort Benning, Georgia (1935).

-In November 1937, after assignment to the 57th Infantry Regiment at Fort William McKinley in the Philippines, Sink returned to the United States and was assigned to the 25th Infantry Regiment at Fort Huachuca, Arizona, where he served as company commander and then as regimental operations officer.
+After graduation from West Point, Sink was commissioned as a second lieutenant and assigned to the 8th Infantry Regiment at Fort Screven, Georgia.
+Between 1929 and 1933, Sink was assigned to Puerto Rico (with the 65th Infantry Regiment), the Army Chemical Warfare School, Fort Meade, the 34th Infantry Regiment, and the Civilian Conservation Corps at McAlevys Fort, Pennsylvania.
+In 1935, he trained at the United States Army Infantry School at Fort Benning, Georgia.
+In November 1937, after assignment to the 57th Infantry Regiment at Fort William McKinley in the Philippines, Captain Sink returned to the United States and was assigned to the 25th Infantry Regiment at Fort Huachuca, Arizona, where he served as a company commander and then as regimental operations officer.